knime/knime-python/org.knime.python3.nodes/documentation.md

 Some extensions might have additional requirements that are not part of the bundled environment e.g. in case of third party models.
 For these extensions, it is possible to overwrite the Python executable used for execution.
-This can be done via the system property `org.knime.python.extension.config` that has to point to a special YAML file on disc.
+This can be done via the system property `knime.python.extension.config` that has to point to a special YAML file on disc.
 Add it to your knime.ini with the following line:
-`-Dorg.knime.python.extension.config=path/to/your/config.yml`
+`-Dknime.python.extension.config=path/to/your/config.yml`
 The format of the YAML is:
 ```yml
 id.of.first.extension: